Rush Street First Virginia Casino Developer to Launch Online Sports Betting in Commonwealth

 Portsmouth has partnered with Rush Street Gaming for its casino resort.
 The Chicago-based gaming group plans to spend $300 million to build a destination in the Hampton Roads town called Rivers Casino Portsmouth.

 The property will be equipped with a hotel, indoor and outdoor concert venues, conference space, and multiple restaurants.
-The casino will feature slot machines and table games, plus a BetRivers Sportsbook.
+The casino will feature free slot machines and table games, plus a BetRivers Sportsbook.